Email infrastructure for GitHub Actions workflows

 Create a MultiMail account and mailbox

 Sign up at multimail.dev and create a dedicated mailbox for CI notifications.
-Use a subdomain mailbox like `[email protected]` or configure your own domain.
+Use a `@multimail.dev` address like `deploys` or a local address on your own verified domain.
 Set the oversight mode to `gated_send` for a safe starting point.
+Creating a mailbox requires an admin-scope key.

 2